The DeCAMFounder: Non-Linear Causal Discovery in the Presence of Hidden Variables: Experiments

 \section{Experiments}

-In this section, we start by empirically assessing how well the \emph{Principal Confounding Sufficient Statistics} or PCSS procedure outlined in \cref{algo:pcss_est} estimates the confounder sufficient statistics $s = \E[x \mid h]$.
-Although PCSS provides asymptotically exact estimates for $s$ by \cref{thm:pcss_convg}, these estimates are noisy in the finite observational data regime.
-We test the impact of the estimation error on the performance of our DeCAMFounder score function (which assumes $s$ is provided exactly) for the task of causal discovery in \cref{sec:decam_perform} and \cref{sec:real_data_decam}.
-We benchmark our DeCAMFounder score function against other popularly used score functions in the fully-observed and/or pervasive confounding setting.
-We discuss these benchmark methods in greater depth in \cref{sec:decam_perform}.
+We begin our empirical evaluation by examining the performance of the \emph{Principal Confounding Sufficient Statistics} (PCSS) procedure, outlined in \cref{algo:pcss_est}, in estimating the confounder sufficient statistics $S = \E[X \mid H]$.
+This analysis is presented in \cref{sec:exp_pcss_est}.
+We investigate the impact of estimation errors in PCSS on the performance of our DeCAMFounder score function, which is discussed in \cref{sec:decam_perform} and \cref{sec:real_data_decam}.
+To provide a comprehensive comparison, we benchmark our DeCAMFounder score function against other commonly used score functions in the fully-observed or pervasive confounding settings.
+Detailed descriptions of these benchmark methods are provided in \cref{sec:decam_perform}.

-We start our evaluation with simulated data so as to have access to a known ground truth DAG.
-In \cref{sec:real_data}, we then also evaluate our method on an ovarian cancer dataset, which can partially be validated based on prior biological knowledge about the underlying system.
-We thank the authors in \citet{causal_lrps} for providing a pre-processed and easily reproducible version of this dataset (as well as personal assistance).
-All results can be regenerated using the data and code provided in \text{https://github.com/uhlerlab/decamfound}.
+To establish a known ground truth DAG, we conduct our evaluation using simulated data.
+This allows us to assess the accuracy of our method.
+In addition to the simulated data, we evaluate our approach on a real ovarian cancer dataset in \cref{sec:real_data}.
+The use of this dataset enables partial validation based on prior biological knowledge of the underlying system.
+We express our gratitude to the authors of \citet{causal_lrps} for providing a pre-processed and easily reproducible version of this dataset.
+All the results presented in this section can be reproduced using the provided data and code, which are accessible at \texttt{https://github.com/uhlerlab/decamfound}.